TheoreticalStudio/PhoneFlipChallenge/_pages/EULA.md

 # 2\.
 ELIGIBILITY

 Our Application is available only to Users who can form legally binding contracts under the applicable law.
-By downloading or using this Application, you represent and warrant that you are (i) at least eighteen (18) years of age, (ii) otherwise recognized as being able to form legally binding contracts under applicable law, and (iii) are not a person barred from purchasing or using the Application e under the laws of the Kazakhstan or other applicable jurisdiction.
+By downloading or using this Application, you represent and warrant that you are (i) at least thirteen (13) years of age, or the minimum age of digital consent in your country, and if under 18, with parental or legal guardian consent, (ii) otherwise recognized as being able to form legally binding contracts under applicable law, and (iii) are not a person barred from purchasing or using the Application under the laws of the Kazakhstan or other applicable jurisdiction.
 If you are entering into this EULA agreement on behalf of a company or any corporate entity, you represent and warrant that you have the legal authority to bind such corporate entity to the terms and conditions contained in this EULA agreement, in which case the terms “you”, “your”, or “User” shall refer to such corporate entity.
 If you do not have such authority or if you do not agree with the terms and conditions of this EULA agreement, do not install or use the Application, and you must not accept this EULA agreement.
 If, after your electronic acceptance of this Agreement, Theoretical Studio finds that you do not have the legal authority to bind such a corporate entity, you will be personally responsible for the obligations contained in this EULA agreement.

 # 3\.
 LICENSE GRANT